natenka/pyneng-book-en/docs/source/book/14_regex/2c_spec_sym.rst

     In [11]: re.search('[Ff]ast[Ee]thernet', line).group()
     Out[11]: 'FastEthernet'

 Using square brackets, you can specify which characters may meet at a specific position.
-For example, the expression ``^.+[>#]`` describes characters from the beginning of a line to # or > sign (including them).
-This expression can be used to derive the name of the device:
+For example, expression ``^.+[>#]`` describes characters from the beginning of a line to # or > sign (including them).
+This expression can be used to derive the name of device:

 .. code:: python